U.S. States with the highest STD rates have one thing in common and that is a lack of appropriate sex education for adolescents.

-If oral contraceptives haven’t been used, it’s also essential to know what symptoms to monitor when you become sexually active to prevent the further spread or development of sexually transmitted diseases.
+If condoms haven’t been used, it’s also essential to know what symptoms to monitor when you become sexually active to prevent the further spread or development of sexually transmitted diseases.

 The most common symptoms associated with sexually transmitted diseases in men and women include:

 - Painful urination

 - Itching or irritation on the genitals and/or anus